Why is this medication prescribed?

 Carefully read the manufacturer's instructions for use that comes with the medication.
 These instructions describe how to inject a dose of evolocumab injection.
 Be sure to ask your pharmacist or doctor if you or the person who will be injecting have any questions about how to inject this medication.

 Remove the prefilled syringe or prefilled autoinjector from the refrigerator and allow it to warm to room temperature for 30 minutes before using it.
-Do not warm the prefilled syringe or prefilled autoinjector in hot water, microwave, or place in sunlight.
+Remove the infusor with a prefilled cartridge from the refrigerator and allow it to warm to room temperature for 45 minutes before using it.
+Do not warm evolocumab injection in hot water, microwave, or place it in sunlight.

-Before you use evolocumab injection, look at the solution in the prefilled syringe or autoinjector or closely.
+Before you use evolocumab injection, look at the solution closely.
 The medication should be clear to pale yellow and free of floating particles.
-Do not shake the prefilled syringe or prefilled autoinjector containing evolocumab injection.
+Do not shake the prefilled syringe, prefilled autoinjector, or infusor with a prefilled cartridge containing evolocumab injection.

 Other uses for this medicine